advait-d/ott-platform/README.md

   ```
   npm install
   ```
-3. Configure Directus:
+3. Install and Configure Directus:

-    Update .env with your database and project-specific settings.
+    3.1 Install Directus
+    ```
+    npm install -g directus@9.26.0
+    ```
+    3.2 Create a new directory for the Directus project:
+    ```
+    mkdir ott-directus-backend
+    cd ott-directus-backend
+    ```
+    3.3 Start a new Directus project:
+    ```
+    directus init .
+    ```

+   Follow the prompts to set up your project, configure the database connection, and create an admin user.
+Directus supports SQLite, MySQL, PostgreSQL, and others.
+For local testing, SQLite is the simplest to set up.

 5. Run the Directus server:
    ```
-   npx directus start
+   directus start
    ```
 6. Start the Ionic server:
    ```